Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 5/5

 This has to be one of the best value 2S 450mAh I’ve tested so far.
-It’s a slightly bigger battery than what it claims to be, therefore the maximum discharge current is higher than we would expect.
-It’s only $9 and it comes with a balance lead protector (tbh kind of useless).
+It’s a slightly bigger battery than what it claims to be, maybe that’s why the discharge rate is surprisingly high.
+It’s only $9 and it comes with a balance lead protector.
 Mind you this is heavier than other ordinary 450mAh pack.

 Crazypony 2S 450mAh